condr-at/LiteRT-LM/android/README.md

 ##### Return Type

 The return type of your tool function can be any Kotlin type.
-The result will be converted to a `String` using its `toString()` method before being sent back to the model.
-For structured data, it's recommended to return a `JSONObject` as this helps the model understand the tool's output in a clear, map-like JSON format.
-Custom return value should provide a meaningful `toString()` implementation.
+The result will be converted to a JSON element before being sent back to the model.

+-   `List` types are converted to json array.
+-   `Map` types are converted to json object.
+-   Primitive types (`String`, `Number`, `Boolean`) are converted to the corresponding json primitive.
+-   Other types are converted to string with the `toString()` method.

+For structured data, returning `Map` or a data class that will be converted to a json object is recommended.

 #### Registering Tools